 Accredited by CEPH

-Earn Your Master of Public Health Online from Tufts School of Medicine
+Master of Public Health from Boston University School of Public Health

 UNC’s Online Master of Public Health Program